In This Article

 If you would not have received these things without being an influencer, and the brand provided them with any expectation of promotional value, they are compensation.

-There Is No De Minimis Threshold for Self-Employed Creators
+Is There a De Minimis Threshold for Gifted Products for Self-Employed Creators?

 You might have heard about a "de minimis fringe benefit" exclusion that lets you ignore small gifts.
 That exclusion exists under IRC Section 132(a)(4), but it applies only to employees, not to self-employed individuals or independent contractors.
 As an influencer, you are self-employed.
 The de minimis fringe benefit exclusion does not apply to you.